Understand alert similarity

 ...

-In the following example, Alerts #1 and #2 do not match on the services
+In this example, Alerts #1 and #2 do not match on the services

 field as they have no common members: